 Each participant is FULLY RESPONSIBLE for informing Maestro Heberto about past or current drug issues/addictions, any serious physical or psychological disorder, or the use of prescribed medications BEFORE the beginning of the first Ayahuasca ceremony.

 Therefore, we advise you to start watching what you eat at least two weeks in advance to lighten the body, lay the groundwork for the healing process and facilitate the purging that will be performed by the medicine.
-Those who are planning on doing a Shamanic dieta should be mindful of their diet 30 days before and, better yet, orient towards a natural, low-fat diet permanently.
+Those who are planning on doing Shamanic Training should be mindful of their diet 30 days before and, better yet, orient towards a natural, low-fat diet permanently.

 - No hot peppers (considered very antagonistic to Ayahuasca)